kcrary/istari/docs/theorem-infirmity.md

       intersect i . forall (a : U i) . list a -> bool
     /;

-####  Unparsing rules

-Occasionally, unresolved evars can be even more concealed.
-Some unparsing rules do not display all of the subterms.
-A good example is `cons A h t`, which is displayed `h :: t`.
-Enabling display of implicit arguments is not sufficient to make `A` visible.

-For example:

-    lemma "length_one"
-    /
-      forall (x : nat) .
-        length (x :: nil) = 1 : nat
-    /;

-    intro /x/.
-    auto.
-    qed ();

-results in the error:

-    Error: the term contains unresolved evars:

-    forall (x : nat) . length E0 (x :: nil E2) = 1 : nat

-    Unresolved evars: E0 E1 E2

-Here, the `length` term reduced to `1` before any evars were resolved.
-Disabling implicit arguments exposes `E0` and `E2`, but not `E1`, which is the type argument to the cons.
-So when the error message lists evars that are still not revealed, set Istari to disable all unparsing rules:

-    Show.disableAll := true;

-After that, the error message will show a term that is not very easy to read, but that exposes every evar:

-    Error: the term contains unresolved evars:

-    `forall nat (fn x . eq nat (length E0 (cons E1 x (nil E2))) (succ zero))

-    Unresolved evars: E0 E1 E2

-Again, one can fill in the evars, wrap the result with `` explicit` ``, and replace the theorem statement.

 ---

 [1] Users who try to craft validations directly, instead of using